William Hubbel Price

 William Hubbel Price (January 29, 1820 – October 31, 1895) was an American soldier, politician, and minister from the state of Missouri who later served as a legislator in Texas after the Civil War.

 Early life

-Price was born on January 29, 1820, to John G. Price and America Wilson in Kentucky.
+William Hubbel Price was born on January 29, 1820, to John G. Price (1797 -1867) and America Wilson in Kentucky.
 John G. Price, was a Missouri Senator and the grandson of Revolutionary War patriot and chaplain John Gano, the minister who allegedly baptized George Washington.
 William Price was a cousin of Civil War Generals William Price Sanders and Richard Montgomery Gano through their great-grandfather John Gano.

 Mexican-American War

-William Price enlisted as a private in "Julian's" Company in the 3rd Missouri Mounted Volunteers during the Mexican-American War on August 31, 1846 and was discharged at Fort Leavenworth on October 1, 1846.
+William Price enlisted as a private in "Julian's" Company in the 3rd Missouri Mounted Volunteers during the Mexican-American War on August 31, 1846, and was discharged at Fort Leavenworth on October 1, 1846.
 He later reenlisted as a private with Company B in the 3rd Missouri Infantry Regiment during the war.